fbq('track', 'ViewContent'); fbq('track', 'Lead');

 The company achieved this feat through rainwater harvesting at its plants and surrounding villages, staff colonies, and by conserving water for mining activities.
 The company's efforts to increase efficiencies at its plant also helped.

 The experience gained through water conservation efforts has helped the company offer its expertise to conserve water in rural and urban areas.
-Ambuja Cement is the only water-positive cement company in India that gives back more than five times the water it uses.
+Ambuja Cement is the only water-positive cement company in India that gives back more than eight times the water it uses.

 What do you do when you achieve a target?
 Relax and ruminate over your success, right?
 Well, in the case of Ambuja Cement engineers, they set the bar higher and sought a new challenge.